Applied AI Community Leader

 Why This Role Is Emerging Now

 Most people's exposure to AI is ChatGPT.
-They type a question, get an answer, and think "that's cool, I guess."
-The gap between that and a working Personal Jarvis is enormous.
+They type a question, get an answer, and think “that's cool, I guess.”
+The gap between that and a working Personal Agentic OS is enormous.
 Content alone cannot close it.
 People need to see it done by someone they relate to, in a room they trust, in their own city.

 Every city needs someone who creates that room.
 Every campus needs one.
 The applied AI economy is emerging everywhere simultaneously, but the in-person infrastructure for learning about it barely exists.
 The Community Leader is the person who builds it.